Start page

 The territory of the formation of the Iranian languages in the 2nd millennium BC

-In accordance with the scheme, the area of the Balochi language should be located in the ancestral home of the Iranians north of the Zhizdra River between the Desna, Ugra and Oka rivers.
+Following the scheme, the area of the Balochi language should be located in the ancestral home of the Iranians north of the Zhizdra River between the Desna, Ugra, and Oka rivers.

 The area of the Yaghnobi language was supposed to be found in the vicinity of the area of the Ossetian, therefore it is located between the Dnieper, Iput', and Desna, and the area of the Kurdish language, close to the Yaghnobi, is between the Desna, Seim and the upper reaches of the Oka.
 The area of the Pashto language between the Dnieper, Sula, and Desna and the Talysh area in the upper reaches of the Oskol River on the right bank of the Don between the Sosna and Tikha Sosna rivers are also more or less well located.
-The area of the Persian language, located in the very center of the scheme, is limited by the Oskol and Seim rivers.
-Its southeastern border runs along the Seversky Donets River, and further to the Seim the natural boundary is not clearly expressed.
-At the same time, small areas on both banks of the Psel and Vorskla rivers were the place where the languages of the Shughni-Rushan group were formed.
-Between the Orel, Samara, and Seversky Donets rivers, the Yazghulami language was to be formed.
-On the opposite bank of the Donets between the Oskol and Don there is a place for the formation of the Gilaki language.
-However, its southeastern border is difficult to define, because it depends on the location of the area of the Mazanderan language which is not included in the kinship model due to lack of data.
-Taking into account the modern places of settlements of the Mazanderans, as well as the special closeness of the Gilan and Mazanderan languages, it can be assumed that the ancestral home of the Mazanderans was located east of the area of the Gilaks.
+The area of the Persian language, located in the very center of the scheme, is bordered by the Oskol and the Seym Rivers.
+Its southwestern border runs along the Seversky Donets River, and further, the natural boundary to the Seym River is not seen.
+At the same time, the areas on both banks of the Psel River are empty.
+These small areas formed dialects that gave rise to some Pamirian languages, akin to Shugnan.
+Then the area of the Gilaki language should be placed between the Seversky Donets, Oskol, and Don Rivers.
+However, its south-eastern border is difficult to identify, because this depends on the location of the area Mazanderani language, which was not included in the model of relationship due to lack of data.
+Given the modern habitat of the Mazanderanians, their ancestral home can be assumed to be east of the Gilaki area.
 However, in this part of the map, two or even three areas can be distinguished, in which languages that were not included in the studied languages were formed.
 The Wakhi and Ishkashimi languages were to be formed on the left bank of the Lower Dnieper.

 Due to the lack of data for some of the modern Iranian languages and their insufficiency for others, special difficulties arise with the placement of areas for the Sarikoli, Yazghulami, and languages of the Pamir peoples.
-For the group of languages in which we included Shugnan, Bartangian, and Rushan there is no other place as between the Vorskla and Oskol rivers.
+For the group of languages in which we included Shugnan, Bartangian, and Rushan there is no other place between the Vorskla and Oskol rivers.
 The area of the Yazghulami language should be somewhere to the south, and the area of the Sarikoli language, whose place in the kinship model is far from other languages, should have been in the Don bend.
+The Yazghulami and Sarikoli languages should have much more common words, but just the dictionaries of these languages were the smallest, and without a doubt, many matches in the Sarikol language have not been revealed.
 Its more precise placement depends on the ties with Mazandaran, the extent of which is questionable.
 Along the coast of the Sea of Azov, there are several more areas on which other Iranian languages, not taken for analysis, could have formed.
-Perhaps in one of them, closer to the ancestral home of the first group of Pamir peoples, was the ancestral home of the ancestors of modern Vakhans and Ishkashim people.
+Perhaps one of them, closer to the ancestral home of the first group of Pamir peoples, was the ancestral home of the ancestors of modern Vakhans and Ishkashim people.

-The placing of the area of the Balochi language in the neighborhood to Vepsian area, based on scant available data about its connections with other Iranic languages, is supported by the presence of common words in the Vepsian and Balochi languages.
-For example the Veps word naine “a daughter-in-law” corresponds Bal na'ānē “a daughter" at janaine “a woman".
-It is clear that the same woman for the Balochi parents was the daughter and the daughter-in-law for the family of her husband.
+The placing of the area of the Balochi language in the neighborhood to Vepsian area, based on scant available data about its connections with other Iranian languages, is supported by the presence of common words in the Vepsian and Balochi languages.
+For example, the Veps word naine “a daughter-in-law” corresponds Bal na'ānē “a daughter" at janaine “a woman".
+The same woman for the Balochi parents was the daughter and the daughter-in-law of her husband's family.
 Thus, not only lexical parallels but such evidence of a marriage between the Veps and Balochis confirms their neighborhood.
 Maybe Bel pērok "a grandfather" corresponds Veps per’eh "family". К. Häkkinen thinks that Fin. paksu, Est. and Veps. paks "thick" were borrowed from Iranian languages but refers only Bel. baz "thick, dense" (HÄKKINEN KAISA.
 2007: 860).
 Of the other Iranian, a similar word is found only in Ossetian – bæz "fat, thick".
 The ancestors of the Ossetians and Balochi were neighbors in the ancestral homeland.
-Lexical material from the Balochi language is scanty, but the Veps vocabulary was analyzed in comparison with the other Iranic languages.
+Lexical material from the Balochi language is scanty, but the Veps vocabulary was analyzed in comparison with the other Iranian languages.
 It turned out, that Kurdish had the biggest number of mutual words with Veps – 76, the runner-ups are Ossetic – 65 mutual words, Talyshi – 61 words, Gilaki – 56, Pashto – 45etc.
 You can see on the map that areas of the Kurdish and Ossetian languages are closest to the area of the Veps language and linguistic contacts between the populations of these areas also had to be close.

 In general, there are several dozen words common to Kurdish, Vepsian, and three or more Iranian languages.
 Here are examples of Kurdish-Vepsian lexical parallels, for some of which there are also matches in other Iranian or Baltic-Finnish languages::